-The principal activities of the association during the financial year were to act as a non-profit association assisting people affected by the consequences of Epilepsy in Queensland.
+The principal activities of the association during the financial year were to act as a not-for-profit, for-purpose organisation providing psycho-social supports, education and training and community awareness/engagement activities to support those living with the epilepsy experience and to help the community appreciate a life interrupted by epilepsy.

 No significant change in the nature of these activities occurred during the year.